tnkteja/fss16ntadiko/read/5/Readme.md

 iii.

    2. **Information Visualisations :**
-   Some figures on the methodlogy of the paper mentions which show the preprocessing, textual and categorical comparision (shown in fig 2 as well, with various kinds of comparisions applied across the features on the document)
+   Some figures on the methodlogy of the paper mentions which show the preprocessing, textual and categorical comparision (shown in fig 2 as well, with various kinds of comparisions applied across the features on the document), some examples of the duplicate  bug reports drawn from the data sets

    ![fig1](https://rawgit.com/tnkteja/fss16ntadiko/tree/hw5/read/5/.images/fig1.png)

    ![fig2](https://rawgit.com/tnkteja/fss16ntadiko/tree/hw5/read/5/.images/fig2.png)